tommyasai/solana-til/data-analytics/tools4devnet.md

 - Relatively new and not widely used (Only about 300 members in its Discord server)

 # Aleph
-- Use GraphQL to query
+Query Language: GraphQL (VybeQL)
 ## Pros
 - Low catch up cost as it's cross chain tool
 - Fully decentralized architecture
-- Raised $10M in January this year https://www.coindesk.com/business/2022/01/20/alephim-raises-10m-to-compete-with-amazons-storage-and-computing-service/
+- Raised $10M in January this year
+  https://www.coindesk.com/business/2022/01/20/alephim-raises-10m-to-compete-with-amazons-storage-and-computing-service/

 ## Cons